Skip to article frontmatterSkip to article content

 cs2=PbρbSγbργb1=γbnbkBTbnbmbcs(Tb)=γbkBTbmbcc_s^2 = \left.\frac{\partial P_b}{\partial \rho_b}\right\vert_{S} \approx \gamma_b \rho^{\gamma_b-1} = \frac{\gamma_b n_b k_B T_b}{n_b m_b} \Rightarrow \boxed{c_s(T_b) = \sqrt{\frac{\gamma_b k_B T_b}{m_b}} \ll c}

-Just after the photons and electrons have decoupled, the temperature of the baryons is Tdec=3055KT_{\mathrm{dec}} = 3055\,\kelvin so the speed of sound in the baryon gas is about 1.5×105c5km/s1.5\times 10^{-5}c \approx 5\,\mathrm{km}/\mathrm{s}.
-The change is of several orders of magnitude, so the evolution of the perturbations changes drastically at this instant.
-Then the temperature of the baryons decreases in a2a^{-2}, at least until heating by interstellar radiation changes the situation (around z10z\sim 10), so the sound speed decreases in a1a^{-1}.
+Just after photon-electron decoupling, the baryon temperature is Tdec=3055KT_{\mathrm{dec}} = 3055\,\kelvin so the speed of sound in the baryon gas is approximately 1.5×105c5km/s1.5 \times 10^{-5}c \approx 5\,\mathrm{km}/\mathrm{s}.
+Around recombination, the change is of several orders of magnitude so the evolution of perturbations changes drastically at this moment.
+Then the baryon temperature decreases as a2a^{-2}, at least as long as heating by interstellar radiation does not change things (around z10z\sim 10).
+The speed of sound therefore decreases as a1a^{-1} in our linear model.

 <Figure size 640x480 with 2 Axes>

-Jeans instability
+Jeans Instability

 δei(ωtkσσ)\delta \propto e^{i(\omega t - \vec k_\sigma \cdot \vec \sigma)}